 Next up was the star of the show – the citrus-marinated, fire-grilled chicken.
 I watched a chef prepare the chicken on the patio in the sweltering Texas heat.
 I admired his commitment to his craft.
 He reminded me of the local grille masters who make their living grilling chickens in parking lots throughout Houston.

-With that said, I was pleasantly surprised by the Chicken Burrito.
+I was pleasantly surprised by the flavor of the Chicken Burrito.
 Although the rice, beans, and tortillas failed to impress on their own, they managed to gel together with the chicken, avocado, pico de gallo, cilantro, cheese, and cilantro dressing to form a superior taste sensation.
 What makes the burrito really stand out is the grilled tortilla.

 After eating the burrito, I was stuffed.
 But more food, including Chicken Tostado Salad, Grande Taco Plate, and Pollo Bowl, kept coming.
 These items, while satisfying, seemed more like Cali-Mex food than authentic Mexican fare.
 However, I could see myself ordering any of these dishes because they are hearty and filling.